keshavgarg24/chatwithpdf/README.md

 dotenv

 # License
-This project is licensed under the MIT License.
+This project is licensed under the GNU License.
 See the LICENSE file for details.